 Collect Data on Organic Revenue: To calculate organic revenue, you need to know how much revenue is generated from organic search.
 This can be challenging if your client's business has multiple revenue streams or if they don't have a clear way of attributing revenue to organic search.

 Determine SEO Campaign Costs: To calculate the ROI of your SEO campaign, you need to know how much you're spending on SEO.
-This includes not just the cost of your SEO team, but also any tools or software you're using to track and optimize your SEO campaigns.
+Ths includes not just the cost of your SEO team, but also any tools or software you're using to track and optimize your SEO campaigns, such as keyword ranking tools.

 Calculate ROI: Once you have all the necessary data, you can use the formula [(Organic Revenue - SEO Campaign Costs) / SEO Campaign Costs] x 100 to calculate your SEO ROI.